zenna/DReal.jl/README.md

 ## Real Valued Arithmetic

-Similarly to the previous example, we can use create models using Real or `Float64` variables:
+Similarly to the previous example, we can use create models using Real (`Float64`) variables:

 ```julia
 x = Var(Float64,"x",-100.0,100.0)